 1. Outdoor Boat Storage

-Covered — These parking spaces have large canopy-like covers overhead to protect boats and other vehicles from the elements.
-The roofs can be made of aluminum or cloth.
-These are shared spaces that are easily accessible.
+Covered Boat Storage — These parking spaces for boats have large canopy-like covers overhead to protect boats and other vehicles from the elements.
+The roofs of these shared, easily accessible spaces are typically made of aluminum or cloth for coverage.

-Uncovered — This less-expensive option provides customers with a designated parking space for their boats.
+Uncovered Boat Storage — This less-expensive option similarly provides customers with a designated parking space for their boats, except they’re not covered by anything.
+Hoping to take advantage of this option?
 We recommend that boats in colder climates should be shrink-wrapped to help protect them from the elements.
-Using a tarp won’t be nearly as effective at keeping out moisture and critters.
+A tarp won’t be as effective at keeping out moisture and critters.

 2. Indoor Boat Storage

-Warehouse Storage — You’ll find that warehouses will offer either stacked or unstacked storage.
-The stacked storage option is standard in areas with a lot of boats and not much land to store them.
-These facilities make use of vertical space by stacking boats inside a sizeable indoor warehouse.
-You won’t be able to access your boat in these units without the company pulling the boat from its spot, which can also be costly.
-If you plan on performing maintenance and working on the boat throughout the offseason, stacked storage may not be the best option.
+Boat Storage Warehouses — You’ll find that warehouses explicitly designed for boat storage will offer either stacked or unstacked options.
+The stacked boat storage option is standard in areas that house a large number of vessels but don’t have much land to store them.
+Instead, these facilities use vertical space by stacking boats inside a sizeable indoor boat storage warehouse.
+You won’t be able to access your boat in these units without the company pulling the boat from its spot for you, which can also be costly.
+If you plan on performing maintenance and working on the boat throughout the off-season, stacked storage may not be the best option.

 How Much Does Boat Storage Cost?

-Boat storage prices will vary depending on location, climate, demand, size of the space needed, and length of storage.
+Boat storage prices will vary depending on location, climate, demand, space size, and length of time needed.
 The cost will also fluctuate depending on the time of year you need to store your boat.
-Winter storage could cost more than summer storage due to demand.
+Off-season storage during the winter months could cost more than summer storage due to increased seasonal demand.

-As far as affordability, below are some boat storage options listed from the least expensive to the most costly.
+As far as affordability, below are some options listed from the least expensive to the most costly.
 Remember, this is a general guideline, and some factors may make this list fluctuate:

 There are other costs associated with winter boat storage to consider.
-Some you can do yourself, and others can be done by professionals.
-These costs might include:
+Some you can do yourself, and professionals can do others.
+These extra boat storage costs might include the following: